 Trekking in Ganesh Himal is known as non-tourist trekking area of Nepal in comparison to Annapurna, Langtang and Everest region.
-We are trying to promote this region to make popular destination for trekking.
-We want you to be in the nature where most of the things are still natural.
+We are trying to promote this region to make a popular destination for trekking.
+We want you to like in nature where most of the things are still natural.

 Ganesh Himal Trek lies on the central eastern region of Nepal.
-This region offers spectacular views, untouched natural, splendor wild life and friendly inhabitants.
+This region also offers spectacular views, untouched natural vegetation, splendor wildlife, and friendly inhabitants.

-The Ganesh Himal is named after the elephant-headed God of Good Fortune.
-The Ganesh Himal can clearly be seen from Kathmandu Valley.
-The Ganesh Range Peaks (Ganesh I, Ganesh II, Ganesh III, Ganesh IV) stand out like crystal, that is the "Great Himalayan Chain" forming the skyline.
-This great Himalayan massif is contained between the valley of the Budhi Gandaki in the west and Bhote Koshi in the east, which becomes Trishuli Khola in the lower section.
+The Ganesh Himal is named after elephant-headed God of Good Fortune.
+We can see a spectacular view of Ganesh Himal from Kathmandu Valley.
+The Ganesh Range Peaks (Ganesh I, Ganesh II, Ganesh III, Ganesh IV) stands out like crystal.
+It is like "Great Himalayan Chain" forming the skyline.
+This great Himalayan massif contained between the valley of the Budhi Gandaki in the west and Bhote Koshi in the east.
+Finally, becomes Trishuli Khola in the lower section.

 On our 14 days Ganesh Himal Trek, we observe the different ways of life, culture and come in contact with the rural people in the small village, passing through the dense forestation and meadows.
-We cross through high Shing La Pass 4075 m offers an excellent view of the massif Ganesh Himal, Langtang, and Annapurna.
-On the last day of the trip we take a bus ride back to Kathmandu or Pokhara or Chitwan from Dhading Bensi where we spend the final night of our trip.
+We cross through high Shing La Pass 4075 m which conversely offers an excellent view of the massif Ganesh Himal, Langtang, and Annapurna.
+On the last day of our trip, we take a bus ride back to Kathmandu or Pokhara or Chitwan from Dhading Bensi.
+Finally, spend overnight in a local lodge.